-THE BASIC IDEA OF THE AAI PARADIGM IN THIS BOOK is still centered around a 'concrete interface ($A{Intf.Real}$)' which allows 'real interaction' with 'real actors (A{Real})', and these real interfaces have been 'tested' before their usage 'sufficiently well'.
+THE BASIC IDEA OF THE AAI PARADIGM IN THIS BOOK is still centered around a 'concrete interface ($A{Intf.Real}$)' which allows 'real interaction' with 'real actors (A{Real})', and these real interfaces have been 'tested' 'sufficiently well' before their usage.
 Thus the final real interface in real usage has been 'selected' from a finite set of 'real candidates' according to some 'predefined criteria' of 'good usage'.